alibaba/git-repo-go-doc/content/en/docs/single-repo/git-peer-review.md

 `git pr` has many options, e.g.:

 * Assign reviewers and watchers.
-Separate multiple users with comma.
+Multiple users can be separated by commas.

         $ git pr --reviewers user1,user2 --cc user3